jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 !!! note "Statistics Scope"
     Statistics and refresh history are tracked in-memory and reset when the Jellyfin server is restarted.
 Historical data is not persisted across server restarts.

-!!! tip "Auto-Refresh"
-    The status page automatically refreshes every 2 seconds when operations are active, and every 30 seconds when idle.
-You can also manually refresh using the "Refresh" button at the top of the page.

-!!! tip "Quick Access"
-    When you click "Refresh All Lists" in the Settings tab, you'll be automatically redirected to the Status page to monitor the progress of all refresh operations in real-time.

 ### 4. Settings

 Configure global settings for the plugin: